Andorrann/fix-synologydrive/SYNOLOGY-DRIVE.md

 # 🔨 How it works

-Connect to your synology through SSH as admin.
+Connect to your synology through SSH as admi

+> [!WARNING]
+> For security reasons, we recommand to never use default SSH port 22

 Run this command :
 ```bash